theowenyoung/gatsby-theme-timeline/packages/gatsby-theme-timeline/README.md

 You can also configure your prism theme for syntax highlighting in code snippets by passing the `prismPreset` option.

 `@theme-ui/prism` is included by default, so any [available presets](https://theme-ui.com/packages/prism#syntax-themes) can be passed using only their name, e.g. `dracula`.
+The default value is `github`

 ```js
 // gatsby-config.js